تاثیر شکل فیزیکی یونجه و فرآوری دانه جو بر ابقا نیتروژن، فعالیت آنزیمهای سلولتیک، فراسنجههای خون و جمعیت میکروبی شکمبه در برههای پرواری نژاد دالاق

 • Nourmohammad Torbatinejad 2

-• Abdolhakim Toghdory 3
+• Abdolhakim Toghdory 2

-• Mokhtar Mohajer 4
+• Mokhtar Mohajer 3

-• Reza Tahmasbi 5
+• Reza Tahmasbi 4

-1 Gorgan University of Agricultural Sciences and Natural Resources
+1 Department of Animal and Poultry Nutrition, Faculty of Animal Science, Gorgan University of Agricultural Sciences and Natural Resources, Iran

-4 Gorgan Agricultural Jihad Research Center
+3 Gorgan Agricultural Jihad Research Center, Iran

 چکیده [English]

-Introduction: The fodder used in animal feed is in the form of silage, crushed and pellets.
-If used a pellet diet, the animal will spend less time eating, so as activity decreases, so will its maintenance needs.
+Introduction[1]: The fodder used in animal feed is in the form of silage, crushed and pellets.
+If used a a pelleted form, the animal will spend less time for eating so the activity and the maintenance requirements will be decrease.
 Part of the improvement in pellet diet is due to less energy consumption during feeding.
-In other words, the use of pellet rations reduces the energy consumed by the animal for eating and also increases the availability of vital nutrients and energy.
+In other words, the use of pellet rations reduces the energy consumed by the animal for eating and also increases the availability of vital nutrients and energy (Fluharty et al., 2017).
 Alfalfa is one of the forage plants that can produce more than two tons of protein per hectare per year.
-The pellet alfalfa perfect feed for dairy cows, sheep and goats, horses, camels, rabbits and other livestock animals as it improves their performance and production.
-The activities of ruminal protozoa contribute significantly to the digestion of plant cell wall polymers and their absence from the rumen may have a negative effect on the extent of fibre digestion.
+Pelleted alfalfa is a perfect feed for dairy cows, sheep and goats, horses, camels, rabbits and other livestock animals as it improves their performance and production (Fluharty et al., 2017).The activities of ruminal protozoa contribute significantly to the digestion of plant cell wall polymers and their absence from the rumen may have a negative effect on the extent of fiber digestion.
 Fiber-degrading enzymes include total cellulase activity, carboxymethylcellulase, and microcrystalline cellulase.
-The activity of these enzymes is in three separate parts of the rumen contents, including tiny particles (microbes attached to the rumen particle), intracellular part (cells that are freely suspended in the liquid part of the ruminal fluid) and extracellular part (enzymes in the liquid part) are measured.
-Aim investigate the effect of alfalfa physical shape and barley grain processing on on nitrogen retention, activity of enzyme cellulolytic, blood parameters and rumen microbial population in Dalagh breed fattening lambs.
+The activity of these enzymes is in three separate parts of the rumen contents, including tiny particles (microbes attached to the rumen particle), intracellular part (cells that are freely suspended in the liquid part of the ruminal fluid) and extracellular part (enzymes in the liquid part) are measured (Agarwal et al., 2000).
+The aim of this study was to investigate the effect of alfalfa physical shape and barley grain processing on nitrogen retention, activity of enzyme cellulolytic, blood parameters and rumen microbial population in Dalagh breed fattening lambs.

 کلیدواژهها [English]